What is Cybersecurity Threats?

 Hostile Nation-States

 New cyber dangers include propaganda, website vandalism, espionage, disruption of critical infrastructure, and even human casualties, according to national cyber warfare programs.
-When comparing to other threat actors, government-sponsored programs are becoming more sophisticated as well as pose advanced dangers.
+When compared to other threat actors, government-sponsored programs are becoming more sophisticated as well as pose advanced dangers.

 The national security of several nations, such as the United States, could suffer significant, long-term harm from their emerging capabilities.
 Due to its capability to use technology and techniques against the most challenging targets, such as classified systems as well as crucial infrastructure like electrical grids as well as gas control valves, hostile nation-states offer the greatest risk.